SoFia1023/SoFia1023/docs/01_project_overview.md

 ## Introduction

 InspireIA is a comprehensive platform designed to help users discover, compare, and interact with various AI tools.
 The platform provides a catalog of AI tools, allows users to chat with these tools, save favorite prompts, and share conversations with others.
+The project is part of "Proyecto Integrador 1" at EAFIT University, focusing on creating a centralized hub for AI tool discovery and interaction specifically tailored for educational and research purposes.

+## Project Vision and Goals

+### Vision Statement

+To become the leading platform for AI tool discovery and interaction in educational environments, empowering students and educators to leverage AI technologies effectively in their learning and teaching processes.

+### Core Goals

+1. **Accessibility**: Make AI tools accessible to users with varying levels of technical expertise
+2. **Education**: Provide educational resources about AI tools and their applications
+3. **Curation**: Offer a curated selection of high-quality AI tools relevant to education
+4. **Integration**: Enable seamless interaction with various AI tools through a unified interface
+5. **Community**: Foster a community of AI tool users and developers in educational settings
+6. **Innovation**: Encourage innovative applications of AI in education through example use cases

+## Project Architecture

+InspireIA follows a modular, component-based architecture based on Django's MVT (Model-View-Template) pattern:

+### Architecture Layers

+1. **Presentation Layer**: Templates, CSS, JavaScript for user interface
+2. **Application Layer**: Views, URL patterns, forms for business logic
+3. **Data Layer**: Models, managers, migrations for data persistence
+4. **Integration Layer**: API clients, webhooks for external service integration
+5. **Infrastructure Layer**: Settings, middleware, WSGI/ASGI configuration

+### Key Architectural Decisions

+1. **Modular App Structure**: Separate Django apps for distinct functionality domains
+2. **View Organization**: Views organized in subdirectories by feature area
+3. **Type Hints**: Consistent use of Python type hints throughout the codebase
+4. **Mixins Over Inheritance**: Preference for composition over inheritance using mixins
+5. **Separation of Concerns**: Clear separation between data access, business logic, and presentation

 ## Project Structure